 (7) If a contravention of subsection (5) occurs after the appointment of a Commission has ended, the contravention may be dealt with on the motion of the Attorney General as if the person concerned were in contempt of the Supreme Court and the Supreme Court has jurisdiction accordingly.

-[Section 19B inserted by No. 30 of 2006 s.
+[Section 19B inserted: No. 30 of 2006 s.
 12.]

 20. Statements made by witness not admissible in evidence against him